Desktop Appraisal vs In-Person Appraisal: Key Differences Explained

 In general, desktop appraisals are more dependent on strong listing data and recent comparable sales, while in-person appraisals allow the appraiser to verify condition and features firsthand.

-Wellington is not a cookie-cutter market.
+Not every market is cookie-cutter.
 Two homes with similar square footage can have noticeably different values based on lot location, community setting, view, renovation level, or overall presentation.

-For example, one home may back to a preserve, sit on a premium lake lot, or include higher-end remodeling that is not obvious in a basic MLS photo set.
-Another may be an equestrian property or a home with custom improvements that do not neatly match nearby sales.
+For example, one home may back to a preserve, sit on a premium lot, or include higher-end remodeling that is not obvious in a basic MLS photo set.
+Another may have custom improvements that do not neatly match nearby sales.

 In these cases, a desktop appraisal may not fully capture the home’s appeal or market position.
 That does not mean a desktop appraisal is wrong by default.
 It does mean the quality of the listing matters even more.